chinese-zodiac/tidaldex-fe/README.md

 # Dex & Farms Frontend

+Use npm version 18.20.6

+Use yarn start to run the frontend.

-yarn build (may need to run x2) yarn start
+Use yarn build to build the frontend.